secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 Below are best practices when running a roundtable:

 - Content creation - FMM to work with Sales Managers to decide on most relevant or hot topics in the region
-- Speaker request - Put through a Strategic Marketing Support Request and fill out the template
+- Speaker request - Put through a Product and Solution Marketing Support Request and fill out the template
 - [Example of scripts](https://docs.google.com/document/d/1iy7AreiMM7seZM_EidixqdUw-OG__-cnl6pihqH72eY/edit#heading=h.btpndxf36cvl) for host and GitLab presenter
 - [Example of meeting notes](https://docs.google.com/document/d/1T2m3Izn66u9xuWGDHmR5_YJcWdUhKupfVlWVPjWGLL0/edit) to document conversations during the session
 - Ensure questions are prepared between host and GitLab presenter beforehand to lead the conversations within the session